Yesnt: Are Diffusion Relighting Models Ready for Capture Stage Compositing? A Hybrid Alternative to Bridge the Gap: Experiments

-For a controlled analysis of the relighting, we additionally constructed a synthetic dataset of 10 rendered objects in a virtual light stage imitating the above setup.
-The target images are illuminated under 11 {HDR} environment maps at 1920$\times$1080 resolution from 4 viewpoints, covering diverse geometry and material properties that span both diffuse and specular reflectance.

-\paragraph{Implementation Details} All experiments are implemented in PyTorch.
-We use the Adam optimizer~\cite{kingma2014adam} with its default parameters.
+Our real-world evaluation is based on various scenes from the RIFTCast dataset~\cite{Zingsheim2025RIFTCast}.
+We constructed $12$ diverse target environments in Blender to place the captured content.
+Furthermore, we created a synthetic dataset of 10 rendered objects in a virtual light stage imitating the above setup.
+The objects cover diverse geometry and material properties including diffuse and specular reflectance, and are evaluated under 11 HDR environment maps.
+All experiments are implemented in PyTorch.
+We use the Adam optimizer with its default parameters.